AminDhouib/home_service_booking_android/README.md

 ****************************************************************************************

+Note: If an admin account already exist please use the following credentials:
+email: admin@admin.com
+password:123456

 Features which have currently been developed include:

+Deliverable 1
 (1) Account creation:
 -One and only one Admin account can be created.
 -Home owners and service providers can create many accounts.